MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 ---
 --->

-# Lab: Explore Azure AD Authentication with self-service password reset
+# Lab: Microsoft Entra self-service password reset

 This lab maps to the following Learn content:

-- Learning Path: Describe the capabilities of Azure Active Directory (Azure AD), part of Microsoft Entra
+- Learning Path: Describe the capabilities of of Microsoft Entra
-- Module: Describe the authentication capabilities of Azure AD
+- Module: Describe the authentication capabilities of Microsoft Entra ID
-- Unit: Describe self-service password reset in Azure AD
+- Unit: Describe self-service password reset

 ## Lab scenario